-My sense is that Yahoo!’s spam filter, while not perfect, is pretty good, and as of recent updates to Yahoo!
-Mail it’s always on – in fact I can’t find a way to turn it off.
+My sense is that Yahoo!’s spam filter, while not perfect, is reasonable, and always on – in fact, I can’t turn it off.
 (For those not using Yahoo!
 Mail, make sure that your mail service’s spam filter is, in fact, turned on.)

-As I said, the default filter in place at Yahoo! (or Gmail or Hotmail or wherever you do your email) is typically relatively good.
+The default spam filter at Yahoo! (or Gmail or Outlook.com or wherever you do your email) is usually relatively good.

-When you see spam in your inbox, click the checkmark next to its line in the list of email, and then click the “Spam” button, or for more options click the small down-arrow next to it:
+When you see spam in your inbox, click the checkmark next to its line in the list of emails, and then click the “Spam” button.

-Report spam (the default if you simply press the Spam button) tells Yahoo! “messages like this are spam to me”.
-It then takes this information and uses it to refine its spam filter — either globally if enough other people say the same things about emails like that, or perhaps just for you if the systems spam filter supports that level of personalization.
+This tells Yahoo! that “Messages like this are spam to me.”
+It then takes this information and uses it to improve its spam filter — either globally if enough other people mark similar emails as spam, or perhaps just for you if the system’s spam filter supports that level of personalization.
 Keep doing that and the amount of spam you find in your inbox should decrease over time.

-If you’re using a system other than Yahoo!, such as Gmail, Hotmail or any of quite literally hundreds of other services, make sure to investigate the spam settings and options provided, and make sure that they’re set to filter spam as it arrives.
-I’m particularly fond of Gmail’s spam filter, and route all my email through their servers specifically for that reason.
+If you’re using a system other than Yahoo!, such as Gmail, Outlook.com, or any of literally hundreds of other services, investigate the spam settings and options provided, and make sure they’re set to filter spam as it arrives.
+I’m fond of Gmail’s spam filter and route all my email through their servers specifically for that reason.

-Similarly, if you’re using an email program such as Outlook, Thunderbird, Windows Mail or dozens of others, take the time to learn and understand its spam filtering features.
-Some email programs have next to no filtering, but many have the same type of “learning” spam filter that the web sites do, albeit on a smaller scale.
+Similarly, if you’re using an email program, such as Microsoft Office’s Outlook, Thunderbird, Windows Mail, or dozens of others, take the time to learn and understand its spam-filtering features.
+Some email programs have next to no filtering, but many have the same type of “learning” spam filter that the websites do, albeit on a smaller scale.

-As I said, there’s no way to stop spam, only deal with it in a way that makes it less of an issue when you get it.
+There’s no way to stop spam.
+You can only deal with it in a way that makes it less of an issue when it arrives.

-Similarly there’s no way to prevent it from starting.
-Eventually all email address will get spam.
+Similarly, there’s no way to prevent it from starting.
+Eventually, all email addresses get spam.
 Eventually.

 What you can do is avoid asking for spam.
 Asking?
 Yes, asking.

 - Posting an email address publicly.
-If your email address is visible on a web page somewhere that anyone can get to, then “anyone” includes spammers.
-They have been known to harvest email addresses from web pages on the assumption that they are more likely to be real, active email addresses than simply guessing randomly (which they also do).
+If your email address is visible on a webpage anyone can get to, then “anyone” includes spammers.
+They have been known to harvest email addresses from webpages on the assumption they are more likely to be real, active email addresses than simply guessing randomly (which they also do).
+Expect spam.

 - Responding to or acting on spam.
-Replying to any form of spam is really just a signal to the spammers that they have a real, live person at this email address, and that they should send you more spam.
+Replying to any form of spam signals spammers that they have a real live person at this email address and should send you more spam.
 Lots more spam.
 Even if you ask them to unsubscribe you.
-Similarly, acting on spam (such as clicking on spammer’s link, or — horrors! — purchasing a product through spam) also tells spammers “we got a live one!”.
+Similarly, acting on spam (such as clicking on spammer’s link, or — horrors! — purchasing a product through spam) also tells spammers, “We got a live one!”
+Expect more spam.

 - Enabling pictures on spam.
-The reason that pictures are disabled by default on most spam-filtered email is that the mere act of accessing an image so that it can be displayed can tell a spammer they have a real email address.
+The reason pictures are disabled by default on spam-filtered email is that the act of accessing an image to display it can tell a spammer they have a real email address.
 Expect more spam.

-- Giving your email address to the wrong person, company or agency.
-This is actually one reason many people have more than one email address, or create one-time or “throw-away” email addresses.
-Many companies will share their email lists with others, or even sell the list of their customer’s email addresses.
+- Giving your email address to the wrong person, company, or agency.
+This is one reason many people have more than one email address or create one-time or “throw-away” email addresses.
+Many companies share their email lists with others or even sell the list of their customer’s email addresses.
 Reputable companies do not, so keep shopping at Amazon and the like, but be careful when dealing with a company you’ve never dealt with before.
 Consider creating and using a different email address for this purpose.

-The list actually goes on.
-What’s worse, is it includes items that are not in your control:
+The list goes on.
+What’s worse is it includes items that are not in your control.

-There’s literally nothing you can do, except perhaps admonish your friends not to do that — but by then it’s too late.
+There’s nothing you can do except perhaps admonish your friends not to do that — but by then it’s too late.

-That’s why I say that sooner or later every email address will get spam.
+Scenarios like that are why I say that sooner or later, every email address will get spam.